Alex Fridman: Raising the disability pension

 On September 5, 2017, the chairman of the Histadrut, Avi Nissenkorn, met with Fridman and representatives of other disability organizations as well as heads of actions and of the big unions, and declared their support for the outline of Professor Zelikha with a budget of 4 billion ILS.
 On September 28, 2017, Nissenkorn, MKs Ilan Gilon and David Bitan, Avi Simhon, Fridman and several other disabled representatives gathered for a meeting that lasted more than 12 hours, and presented an outline, based on Zelekha's outline, with two significant changes: an addition of 150 million ILS to 50,000 disabled children and a linkage to the average wage in the economy.
 At the end of the meeting, a compromise agreement was reached within the framework of a budget of 4.2 billion ILS.

 After months in which the government delayed the enactment of the agreement, Fridman announced on January 11, 2018, that protests would be renewed.
 Fridman and 34 leading social organizations signed a letter to Kahlon with the title "Expect net actions", with a requirement to pass the law.
 On February 12, 2018, the law passed the second and third readings in a budgetary framework of 4.34 billion ILS and entered the law book in Israel.
 At the end of March 2018, after many protests, the disability pension was raised from 2,342 to 3,272 ILS a month.

 In October 2024, Fridman struggled against the will of the minister of finance, Bezalel Smotrich, to freeze the raising of the disability allowances in 2025.
 The planned freeze has been canceled.

 Biographic documentary and Knesset aspirations

 A film about Alex Fridman, displaying the headline: "100% Disability = 2,342 ILS in a month" upon Moshe Kahlon's face, 2018.

 In June 2018, three students of Ort Shapira high school in Kfar Saba made a documentary film about Fridman as their matriculation work.
 The film was directed by May Moran and described Fridman's childhood and advocacy in the Knesset.
 The film ended by showing the vote in the Knesset in February 2018.
 Moran was shown towards the end of the film, sitting alongside Fridman in a group photo.

 On December 31, 2018, Fridman said that he would run for the twenty-first Knesset.
 On February 19, 2019, Fridman joined Yisrael Beiteinu as the 12th member in its list of candidates.
 The party won five seats.

 In July 2022 Fridman joined the Likud party and ran to the 25th Knesset elections.

+In preparation for the elections to the 26th Knesset, he managed to promote a dedicated slot for people with disabilities, competed in the slot against four candidates, and was placed in the 45th position on the Likud list.